sopra-fs23-group-40/Client/README.md

 - a chat in the lobby or game
 - a game history in the statistics
 - the possibility to play against a computer/AI
+- the functionality to see another player's profile/statistics

 ## Authors